 - Yoga, pilates or massage therapy: Besides strengthening your core, yoga can also increase flexibility and keep your back muscles from becoming stiff or tense.
 Yoga is an especially good idea for back pain relief, as well as pilates and massage therapy.
 Massage therapy can also restore flexibility and reduce back pain.

 - Good posture and sleeping position: Pay attention to the way you’re sitting, especially at the office.
 Avoid slouching or twisting your back during the day.
 At night, try to sleep on your side, which has positive effects on your back.

 - Drink more water: Staying hydrated is important to prevent cramping and stiffness throughout your body, but especially your back.
 Bring a water bottle with you during the day to remember to drink up.

 Talk to your doctor

 Self-care for back pain, including herbs and other therapies, can be effective.
 However, if your back pain doesn’t go away within a week, you may need to visit a doctor or a chiropractor.
-These experts can put together a holistic care plan for your back pain that involves home remedies like herbs, as well as medical treatment such as massage therapy.
+These experts can put together a holistic care plan for your back pain that involves home remedies like herbs and massage therapy.
 Don’t hesitate to talk to your doctor and find out what’s best for you.

 About The Author – Dr. Brent Wells

 Dr. Brent Wells is a graduate of the University of Nevada where he earned his bachelor’s of science degree before moving on to complete his doctorate from Western States Chiropractic College.
 He founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.
 He became passionate about being a chiropractor in Anchorage and he strives to provide each of his patients with compassionate care for an overall better health and well-being.